 Hallman Director David Edwards presented Richard Kelch with his award

-Each year Waterloo Pharmacy presents an award for Co-op Supervisor of the Year.
-The award recognizes a supervisor who has shown outstanding commitment to mentorship of Waterloo Pharmacy students on co-operative education work terms.
+Each year Waterloo Pharmacy presents an award for Outstanding Preceptor of the Year.
+The award recognizes a preceptor who has shown exceptional dedication in their mentorship of Waterloo Pharmacy students on their fourth year clinical rotations work terms.